gponeconsulting/TCC-IoT_Getting-Started_Arduino-Dragino_Temp-RH/README.md

 1. Finally click the arrow button in the top left to upload your code to the Arduino.
 1. You should see a 'successful upload' message in the bottom of the Arduino IDE

 After it has finished uploading you can check the monitor at `Tools -> Serial Monitor` to see if it is working.
-You should see it connect to The Things Network, make measurements and send those measurements.
+You should see it connect to The Things Stack, make measurements and send those measurements.

-You can also now go to the `Data` tab on your The Things Network application to see the data being sent.
+You can also now go to the `Live Data` tab on your The Things Stack application to see the data being sent.

 *Remember: Don't be worried if it fails to connect a few times*

 ![Connect & Measure Successful](readme-images/connect-and-send.png)

 ## Step 4 - Decoding the message
-Now that we have encoded the message and sent it to The Things Network we need to tell the things network what to do with it.
+Now that we have encoded the message and sent it to The Things Stack we need to tell the things stack what to do with it.

-In your application on The Things Network, go to the tab named `Payload Formats`
+In your application on The Things Stack, go to the tab named `Payload Formatters`

 In here we can write code to decrypt the data we get from our device.